oscarrep/Available-Licences/README.md

 ## Free software licenses

 Here is a list of some open source software licenses and a bit of comparison between them.
-They are already available on GitHub so there is no need to look for them anywhere else.
+They are already available on GitHub so there is no need to look for them anywhere else, but [here](https://opensource.org/licenses/category) you can find a more extensive list of open source licenses.

 ![Popularity of open source licenses](https://github.blog/wp-content/uploads/2015/03/9dc14536-c367-11e4-9a63-b23a3d75af78.png?resize=762%2C445)